jordan427-prog/FinalProject_CPSC471_Group43/README.md

 folder java/servepack contains all source code for the back-end (Java Servlets, Java Methods and Java user classes with mySQL connections)</b>
 <br> webapp/WEB-INF/lib/ contains the mysql jdbc connector JAR file
 <br> webapp/META-INF/ contains the Eclipse-generated manifest file

+## Note on environment:
+Created on Eclipse with Java Dynamic Webpage plugins installed.
+Uses mySQL and the JDBC mySQL Connectivity for database functionality.
+Runs on localhost(port 8080) on microsoft edge, using a Apache Tomcat v9.0 server